When an investor says “email it,” they are not asking for your life story.

 Can I send video?

-Yes, but as a bonus.
-Don’t replace the deck.
+Yes, as a bonus.
+Do not replace the deck.
 Always share a PDF.

 Final word